 The Occupational Safety and Health Administration (OSHA) cites the fatal four types of construction accidents most likely to result in death of a worker.
 The administration says that these four accident types account for approximately 17% of worker deaths across all industries.

 The fatal four include falls from a height (36.9%); struck by an object (10.3%); electrocutions (8.9%); and being caught in or in between machinery or objects (2.6%).

 Other jobs that topped the BLS list for 2014 include roofers, fishermen, power linemen, farmers and ranchers, truck drivers, mining machine operator, sanitation workers and airplane pilots.

 Have you lost a loved one in a construction site accident?
 Were you harmed due to an accident on a construction site?
-You and your family have legal rights when injured on the job, and Stephens, Anderson & Cummings can help you fight for justice and compensation.
+You and your family have legal rights when injured on the job, and the Fort Worth injury lawyers at Stephens, Anderson & Cummings can help you fight for justice and compensation.

 Call Stephens, Anderson & Cummings today at (877) 920-9009.